 The lovely cafe / restaurant Senglao is located outside the center, near the great stupa.
 Senglao is a popular hub for both Internationals and locals, as it’s located in an area with many NGOs and International companies.
 The interior is super nice and it is all about movies.
 When the weather is nice, movies are shown in the open-air cinema.
 The menu consists of Asian dishes, but you can also find many pasta and salads.

 Looking for typical Lao food?
 Then Lao kitchen is your best choice.
 This restaurant offers many Lao traditional dishes but in a very accessible way.
 It is therefore the perfect place to discover the Lao cuisine and develop your tastebuds!
 It maybe even becomes one of your highlights in Vientiane.
 Make sure to try the Larb, a traditional dish with meat, lots of spices, including coriander, and served with sticky rice.
 There is also a vegetarian option, including tofu instead of meat.

 Are you looking for a high-end dinner?

 3 Merchants offers a dinner in a beautiful setting, because of the beautiful Asian decorations.
 The menu is full with delicious Asian dishes here.

 Want to learn more about Laos?
-In this article you will find an overview of the most beautiful destinations, including the best time to visit Laos.
+In the next article you will find an overview of the most beautiful destinations to visit in Laos, including the best time to visit.
 Interested in archaeology?
-Read more about the beautiful Khmer ruins of Laos here: Wat Phu.
+Read more about the beautiful Khmer ruins of Laos in the article about Wat Phu.